-Augmented reality is a popular buzzword right now…the concept of of overlaying graphics or information over the world you see.
+Augmented reality is a popular tech buzzword right now…the concept of of overlaying graphics or information over the world you see.
 In this project we turn that idea around…overlaying the graphics on you!

 We’ll use a mix of very new and very old tech.
 The Adafruit MONSTER M4SK board for the new tech…and for the old, Pepper’s ghost is a 19th century parlor trick for making objects appear to float in space.